mccright/rand-notes/How-can-you-prepare-for-retirement.md

   * Investment Adviser Public Disclosure website [https://adviserinfo.sec.gov/](https://adviserinfo.sec.gov/)
   * Investor Alerts and Bulletins [https://www.sec.gov/investor/alerts](https://www.sec.gov/investor/alerts)

+* Familiarize yourself with signs of a grifter/con-artist [https://www.businessinsider.com/7-tell-tale-signs-of-a-con-artist-2016-3](https://www.businessinsider.com/7-tell-tale-signs-of-a-con-artist-2016-3)

 * Don't casually transfer your retirement money toward a financial advisor's control (or simply to where they *earn* commissions) without reading "Questions You Should Consider Asking Before You Initiate Your Account Transfer." [https://www.investor.gov/introduction-investing/general-resources/news-alerts/alerts-bulletins/investor-bulletins-79](https://www.investor.gov/introduction-investing/general-resources/news-alerts/alerts-bulletins/investor-bulletins-79)

 * Think about where *your* money is going -- and make informed-enough decisions about it:
   * Invest with your conscience fully engaged.
-  * Although "ESG" scores and comparisons are imperfect, they may be helpful.
+  * Although "[ESG](https://en.wikipedia.org/wiki/Environmental,_social_and_corporate_governance)" scores and comparisons are imperfect, they may be helpful, they provide context.
   * Some investments remain opaque.
 It may require some effort to understand which industries and/or countries your investments support.
 For example: "Investor Bulletin:  U.S.-Listed Companies Operating Chinese Businesses Through a VIE Structure."
 Sept.
 20, 2021 [https://www.investor.gov/introduction-investing/general-resources/news-alerts/alerts-bulletins/investor-bulletins-95](https://www.investor.gov/introduction-investing/general-resources/news-alerts/alerts-bulletins/investor-bulletins-95)

 I understand that not everyone on this journey starts in equal circumstances.
 Assembling a diverse portfolio requires resources.
 In 2019 The Federal Reserve published a paper outlining [disparities in wealth by race and ethnicity](https://www.federalreserve.gov/econres/notes/feds-notes/disparities-in-wealth-by-race-and-ethnicity-in-the-2019-survey-of-consumer-finances-20200928.htm) -- showing that there are sizeable differences in wealth by race and ethnicity, most starkly between young Black and young White families:
 ```
 The median young Black family has almost no wealth ($600).
 In contrast, the median young White family has a wealth of $25,400.
 Young Hispanic and other families fall in between, with $11,200 and $13,500 in median wealth, respectively.
 ```

-Changing that disparity is critically important, but is beyond the scope of this argument.
+Changing that racial disparity, which is real and is a slice of broader long-running racism, is critically important, but is beyond the scope of this argument.

+A [recent Federal Reserve paper](https://www.federalreserve.gov/econres/feds/files/2018080pap.pdf) documented that a very different constellation of circumstances is associated with [millennials](https://github.com/mccright/rand-notes/blob/master/Generations-Defined.md) "millennials own(ing) fewer assets than members of earlier generations" when they were young, with lower earnings, fewer assets, and less wealth.

 The most recent [Federal Reserve data](https://www.federalreserve.gov/econres/scfindex.htm) says that only 54.5 percent of Americans ages 55 to 64 have retirement accounts.

+If you find yourself a decade or more behind your peers -- or if you just fear it -- the foundational rule is to get started on a path to some type, some level of *retirement readiness.*

 Regardless of the scale of your available resources, the most important short term priority is to start building wealth.
+Research your options -- there are lots of on-line resources.
+Make decisions.
+Take the next step, and the next.

 There are some useful tools and information at: SEC Investor.gov Publications and Research (includes financial tools and calculators) [https://www.investor.gov/introduction-investing/general-resources/publications-and-research](https://www.investor.gov/introduction-investing/general-resources/publications-and-research)